ritzvik/Hybrid-PDE-solver/even_sem/README.md

-This ection meainly deals with installing fluidity in a containerized environment, and our attempt at running fluidity on GPU
+This section meainly deals with installing fluidity in a containerized environment, and our attempt at running fluidity on GPU

 Before going into codebase, it is highly recommended to go through the final report or presentation.